 This policy will apply to all sandbox sites requested for new or migrated sites, and for old sites once a new version is launched.
 It aims to streamline our processes and optimize our server resources.

-One-Year Maintenance Period:
+One-Year Maintenance Period

 Once a sandbox site is requested and set up by the Web Services team, it will be maintained for a period of one year.
 This timeframe is provided to allow site managers and editors ample opportunity to develop and finalize the site before its official launch or relaunch in the case of a site migration.